Know Your Rights

-This federal law, which dates back to 1972, was intended to protect consumers in their homes during door-to-door sales pitches or at sales in temporary business locations.
-According to the FTC, the 3-Day Cooling Off Rule does NOT apply to the purchase of new automobiles or items sold online.
+This federal law protects consumers in their homes during door-to-door sales pitches or at sales in temporary business locations.
+According to the FTC, the 3-Day Cooling-Off Rule does NOT apply to the purchase of new automobiles or items sold online.
 It only applies when a company is selling something that costs $25 or more at a location other than its regular place of business.

-To comply with the 3-Day Cooling Off Rule, a seller must inform a buyer of his/her right to cancel the sale and receive a full refund within three business days.
+To comply with the 3-Day Cooling-Off Rule, a seller must inform buyers of their right to cancel the sale and receive a full refund within three business days.

 Be aware that there are situations in which the Cooling-Off Rule does not apply:

-- You made the purchase entirely by mail or telephone.
+- You made the purchase entirely by mail, online, or telephone.

 - The sale was the result of prior contact you had at the seller’s permanent business location.

 - You signed a document waiving your right to cancel.

 - Your purchase is not primarily for personal, family or household use. .